-Louis Pasteur (1822-1895), French microbiologist.
+Louis Pasteur (1822-1895), French microbiologist and chemist.
 Pasteur found that fermentation is caused by micro-organisms, and also proposed the germ theory of disease.
 He developed a vaccine against rabies, which led to the founding of the Pasteur Institute in 1888.
-He saved the French silkworm industry by identifying diseases that were decimating the worms.
 He discovered the anthrax bacterium and developed a vaccine against it.
-He also discovered that gentle heating of wine and beer preserves them from souring: the process of pasteurisation which is now widely used in the food industry.
-This photograph is from the Bain News Service, one of the USA's earliest news picture libraries.
-The photographs date from the 1890s to the 1930s.
+He also discovered that gentle heating of wine and beer preserves them from souring: this is the process of pasteurisation which is now widely used in the food industry.
+Artwork from the second volume (second period of 1888) of the French popular science weekly 'La Science Illustree'.

 Model release not required.
 Property release not required.